-2. Policy Changes related to Measure KK Funding:
+1. Policy Changes related to Measure KK Funding:

 - The Affordable Housing Programs under the Measure KK Affordable Housing Bond Law prioritizes strategies, programs and projects to help long-term Oakland residents and their families avoid displacement.
 It helps preserve Oakland's diverse communities and address the destabilizing displacement effects resulting from substantial rent increases, family incomes not keeping pace with housing costs, and housing supply not meeting current and projected demand.
-Additionally, it prioritizes strategies that increase the supply of affordable housing for those who are homeless and households most vulnerable to displacement, including extremely low income renters, and limited income seniors, veterans, and people with disabilities. - Measure KK bond funds can only be used for new construction as matching funds for Alameda County A1 bond funds. - The Affordable Housing Programs under the Measure KK Affordable Housing Bond Law prioritizes housing affordable to extremely low income households (30% AMI and lower).
+Additionally, it prioritizes strategies that increase the supply of affordable housing for those who are homeless and households most vulnerable to displacement, including extremely low income renters, and limited income seniors, veterans, and people with disabilities. - The Affordable Housing Programs under the Measure KK Affordable Housing Bond Law prioritizes housing affordable to extremely low income households (30% AMI and lower).
 The City shall spend a minimum of 20% of affordable housing bond funds for housing for extremely low income households.
 While each project is not required to meet this threshold, the City's ability to comply with the requirement may influence the final funding decisions. - Per the Measure KK Affordable Housing Bond Law, not more than 15% of expended City affordable housing bond funds may be used for housing affordable to persons and families of moderate income (between 80% AMI and 120% AMI).
-While each project is not required to meet this threshold, the City's ability to comply with the requirement may influence the final funding decisions. - In previous NOFA's the owner/property manager was required to incorporate the EveryOne Home Property Management Guidelines (see Addendum), into the Management and Marketing Plans only for projects with Homeless units.

-The City will require that all projects that apply for funds under this NOFA incorporate the EveryOne Home Property Management Guidelines as a policy to reduce barriers for individuals who are homeless, at-risk homeless, and formerly incarcerated people.

-Under the California Constitution, general obligation bonds may only be used to finance the acquisition or improvement of real property.
+While each project is not required to meet this threshold, the City's ability to comply with the requirement may influence the final funding decisions. - In previous NOFA's the owner/property manager must agree to incorporate the EveryOne Home Property Management Guidelines (see Addendum), into the Management and Marketing Plans only for projects with Homeless units.
+The City will require that all projects that apply for funds under this NOFA incorporate the EveryOne Home Property Management Guidelines as a policy to reduce barriers for individuals who are homeless, at-risk homeless, and formerly incarcerated people. - Under the California Constitution, general obligation bonds may only be used to finance the acquisition or improvement of real property.
 Financing equipment, supplies, routine maintenance, or ongoing operations is not permitted.

-3. Preference Policy
+2. Preference Policy